Is your Aluminum solid top patio cover leaking from rainwater or dripping water from excessive moisture in the air?

-Remember to know the difference between these two issues.
+Carefully know the difference between these two issues before trying a fix.

-In our coastal communities here in Orange County California moisture can roll in at night and may bring the wetness with it.
-Sometimes moisture can build up due to this fog and knowing that this is a normal issue and not due to rain water leakage.
+In our coastal communities here in Orange County, California, coastal moisture can roll in at night and may bring wetness.
+Sometimes, water can build up due to this fog, and knowing that this is a typical issue and not due to rainwater leakage.
 What happens?
-The surface of aluminum products do not absorb moisture from fog, like wood structures will thus this build up happens.
-Don’t worry this is normal.
+The surface of aluminum products does not absorb moisture from the mist, as wood structures will; thus, this build-up happens.
+Don’t worry; this is normal.

-Another issue is when the patio cover is attached to your fascia board without it’s own gutter and downspout system.
-Because again, other roofs are dumping water onto the cover overwhelming the system all at once.
-When this happens there is really no guarantee of water proofing.
+Another issue is when the patio cover is attached to your fascia board without its gutter and downspout system.
+Because, again, other roofs are dumping water onto the patio cover, overwhelming the system all at once.
+If this still occurs, there is no guarantee of waterproofing.

 How to solve these issues:

-Another way is to add more than one scuppers or downspouts to your aluminum patio covers gutter to make sure when this occurs the water has some where to drain.
-A scupper is a deflective shield that attaches to your gutter which pushes the rain water away from your cover.
-We use scuppers when square of round columns are installed.
+Another way is to add more than one scupper or downspout to your aluminum patio cover gutter to ensure the water has somewhere to drain when this occurs.
+A scupper is a deflective shield that attaches to your gutter channel and pushes the rainwater away from your cover.
+If your patio cover has designer columns installed, we tend not to use downspouts and replace them with scuppers.
 Downspouts look bad when they are attached to your beautiful columns.